Detrimental Network Effects in Privacy: A Graph-theoretic Model for Node-based Intrusions: Experimental Procedures

 \subsection{Empirical study of observability}

-In this section, we study edge- and node-observability on different families of synthetic networks.
-We verify empirically the propositions developed previously and study the impact of the network structure on edge and node-observability.\footnote{Our implementation of the metrics will be made available online, and submitted to the Python \textsf{NetworkX} library upon publication.}

-We study graphs generated from four models: a complete graph and three graphs with an average density of $0.015$; a Erd\H{o}s-R\'{e}nyi graph (with $p=0.015$ - a random graph), Barab\'{a}si-Albert graph (with $m=2$ - a graph whose degree distribution follows a power law), and a Watts-Strogatz graph (with $k = 5$ and $p = 0.2$ - a graph designed to have a large number of triangles), each with 250 nodes.
-We estimate the node- and edge-observability for each graph type graph size and number of compromised nodes $n_c$, by repeating the experiment 500 times and reporting the average curves.
+We study graphs generated from four models: a complete graph and three random graphs with an average density of $0.015$; a Erd\H{o}s-R\'{e}nyi graph (with $p=0.015$), Barab\'{a}si-Albert graph (with $m=2$), and a Watts-Strogatz graph (with $k = 5$ and $p = 0.2$), each with 250 nodes \cite{erdos1960evolution,barabasi1999emergence,watts1998collective}.
+We estimate the node- and edge-observability for each graph type, graph size, and number of primary nodes $n_p$ by selecting 500 random sets $V_C$ of $n_p$ nodes, measuring $\left|E_o^k\right|$ and $\left|V_o^k\right|$.
+The curves we report are the average over these sets.
+To model the influence of graph density on observability (Fig.~\ref{fig:density_all}), we repeat the same procedure for densities ranging from $0.01$ to $0.3$, by changing the parameters $p, m$ and $k$ of the graph models.

-Additionally, to model the interplay between graph density and observability, we repeat the entire procedure described above while varying the density from 0.01 to 0.3.
-To do so, we vary the probability of link creation $p$ in the Erd\H{o}s-R\'{e}nyi graph, the value of the $m$ parameter in Barab\'{a}si-Albert, and the value of the $k$ parameter in Watts-Strogatz graphs in order to obtain comparable densities.

-First, Figure~\ref{fig:observability_simulation_all} and Figure~\ref{fig:density_all} match our theoretical results: the global (resp. local) edge-observability has an AUOC of 2/3 (resp.
-1/2) independently of the number of edges in the graph.
-Furthermore, as expected, being able to observe 2-hops or 3-hops away from compromised nodes greatly increases all the metrics considered.

-Second, Figure~\ref{fig:observability_simulation_all} shows that global and local node-observability behave roughly the same way, especially for small values of $n_c$, which is expected by proposition \ref{propo:relatonship}.